IEEE-NITK/OpenCV-Workshop/README.md

 # OpenCV-Workshop
-Repository of files pertaining to the OPenCV Workshop Conducted by Diode IEEE NITK at MITE Mangalore
+Repository of files pertaining to the OpenCV Workshop Conducted by IEEE-NITK at MITE Mangalore